alwinruby/node_AVA/notes.md

 babel-preset-react-app requires us to set NODE_ENV before running tests, which lets React know in which environment it's running.

     npm install --save-dev cross-env

+AVA only parses test files, not imported modules, i.e. our application code.
+To fix that, we should require babel-register before running tests.
+To install it, run:

+    npm install --save-dev babel-register

+Node.js can't import CSS files, so we need a way to ignore those imports.
+They aren't needed in our tests anyway.

+    npm install --save-dev ignore-styles